-■ New...
-[RECOMMENDED]

-Creates a new instance of the object-type.
-A dialog box is presented allowing the user to specify the values for settings associated with that object.
-The mnemonic is N.

-Move To...
-[OPTIONAL]

-Allows the user to move the selected objects into a folder.
+- New...
+[RECOMMENDED] Creates a new instance of the object-type.
+A dialog box is presented allowing the user to specify the values for - Move To...
+[OPTIONAL] Allows the user to move the selected objects into a folder.
 A file selection dialog box is displayed allowing the user to select the desired folder.
 The mnemonic is M.